exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 **Arguments:** `block`.

+!!! note
-`Block` messages are usually requested by validators if they see that some consensus messages belonging to a future height.
+    `Block` messages are requested by validators if they see a consensus message belonging to a future height. `Block` messages are not a part of an ordinary consensus message workflow for nodes at the latest blockchain height.

 - Check the block message